mosgus/EquiViz/README.md

 A Python-based equity portfolio visualizer using Streamlit and yfinance.

 ### Features
-- **Streamlit Interface**:
+- **Web Interface**:
-    - Users run EquiViz using Streamlit providing a CSV file of their portfolio.
+    - Users run EquiViz using a webpage interface, providing a CSV file of their portfolio.
         -  EquiViz will scan csv files in /porfolios if users DON'T provide a portfolio via commandline inputs.

 ### Dependencies